-To rock the vehicle back and forth to get out of snow, ice, or sand without damaging the transmission, see If the Vehicle Is Stuck \$\phi\$ 180.
+To rock the vehicle back and forth to get out of snow, ice, or sand without damaging the transmission, see If the Vehicle Is Stuck

 N: In this position, the engine does not connect with the wheels.
 To restart the engine when the vehicle is already moving, use N (Neutral) only.
-Also, use N (Neutral) when the vehicle is being towed.

 Shifting into a drive gear while the engine is running at high speed is dangerous.
 Unless your foot is firmly on the brake pedal, the vehicle could move very rapidly.

 You could lose control and hit people or objects.
 Do not shift into a drive gear while the engine is running at high speed.